 The North Carolina Advocates for Justice offers community-based resources, including free legal help, educational workshops and forums, and a searchable directory of its members by name, location, and specialty.

 North Carolina Lawyer Referral

-The North Carolina Bar Association offers lawyer referrals by telephone or by online search form.
-The referral is free, but the lawyer may charge a fee of up to $50 for an initial consultation.
+The North Carolina Bar Association offers lawyer referrals by telephone or online search form.
+The referral is free; an initial consultation with a lawyer is available for a nominal fee.